-The client checks the server's version number that is returned by the server in the results from EcDoConnectEx method, as specified in [MS-OXCRPC].
+The client checks the server's version number that is returned by the server in either the EcDoConnectEx method, as described in [MS-OXCRPC], or the X-ServerApplication header of the Connect request type response, as described in [MS-OXCMAPIHTTP].
 If the server version is greater than or equal to 8.0.360.0, the server supports the Availability Web Service Protocol, described in [MS-OXWAVLS].